-At the establishment of the State, around 12,000 Bedouins lived in the Negev.
-Under Israel’s Military Administration of Arab citizens (which lasted from 1948 to 1966), Bedouins were compelled to resettle within the “Sayeg Area” (between Beer Sheva, Dimona and Arad).
-In the 1970s and 80s, seven towns were created for Bedouins in the Negev: Kseifeh, Laqiya, Hura, Tel-Sheva, Segev Shalon, Ar’ara and Rahat, which became the first Bedouin city and currently has around 57,000 residents.
-Bedouin villages and dwellings outside these towns are not officially recognized by the state.
-In the early years of 2000, 11 small Bedouin villages were recognized, while the remaining villages continue to be “unrecognized”, meaning they are not connected to basic infrastructure.
-It is estimated that around 35% of the Bedouins are still living in over 30 such unrecognized villages.
+At the establishment of the state, around 12,000 Bedouin lived in the Negev.
+Under Israel’s Military Administration of Arab citizens (which lasted from 1948 to 1966), Bedouin were compelled to resettle within the “Sayeg Area” (between Beer Sheva, Dimona and Arad).
+In the 1970s and 80s, seven towns were created for Bedouins in the Negev: Kseifeh, Laqiya, Hura, Tel-Sheva, Segev Shalom, Ar’ara and Rahat—which became the first Bedouin city and currently has approximately 65,000 residents (recently becoming the second largest Arab city in Israel, after Nazareth).

-An ongoing land dispute exists between the State and the Negev Bedouins.
-According to Israeli property ownership law, Bedouin ownership claimants do not have rights to the land, as they are unable to provide the documentation which the courts require.
-Over the past decade, the government has made an attempt to resolve this conflict and regulate Bedouin settlement in the Negev through a governmental program known as the Begin-Prawer Plan.
-The Plan, which passed a first Knesset vote in June 2013, was met with heated protest, resulting in a freeze of the legislation..
-The bill was criticized by Bedouin and civil rights organizations who claim it violates Bedouin rights, and from right wing organizations that claim it is too lenient and gives Bedouins too much land.
+For more than 15 years, the government has been making efforts to resolve this conflict and regulate Bedouin settlement in the Negev via a negotiation or listening process that would be formalized in legislation.
+But achieving an acceptable plan has proven elusive.
+When the plan informally known as the Begin-Prawer Plan passed a first Knesset vote in June 2013, it was met with heated protest, resulting in a freeze of the legislation..
+The bill was criticized by Bedouin and civil rights organizations who claimed it violates Bedouin rights, and from right wing organizations that claimed it is too lenient and gives Bedouins too much land.
 (See the Task Force Legislative Update on this plan.)